Introduction to New Media / AVT 280

 All of your projects and or project links should be uploaded to our class dropbox in your individual folder, with your last name and project number in the title.
 Large videos should be uploaded to vimeo / youtube with a link uploaded to your folder.
-DEAR GOD DO NOT SAVE YOUR UNFINISHED VIDEO CLIP COLLECTIONS IN THE CLASS DROP BOX OR IT WILL KICK US OFF!

-WRITING / READINGS
+WRITING / READINGS / VIEWINGS

 3 Read / Listen / Respond to DJ Spooky, John Cage, Self Rattling House, and Steve Connor, with at least 200 words to the philosophies being laid out by the 3 writers and the installation piece.
 Feel free to include personal and political speculation about external factors influencing each the creators.
 Please upload responses to dropbox by the morning of 2/6/19.

 4 Watch / Respond to Leviathan (documentary 2011) on Amazon Prime, Adrian Piper, Nick Cave, and Teching Hsieh.
 View these wildly different works listed below to assist you in your performance.
 150 word reflection on how a perspective or experience like the ones expressed in the performance works listed can be communicated through the camera angles used in Leviathan?
 Are there limitations to the angle?